-It can show itself through a reluctance to speak or eat or to take part in activities when certain people are present.
+It can show itself through fears in speaking, eating or taking part in activities when certain people are present.

-In children, stress is often communicated physically - psychosomatic reactions, including stomach problems, headaches, fatigue, sleep disorders, and problems with elimination, may be signals that something is wrong.
+In children, stress is often communicated physically - psychosomatic reactions, including stomach problems, headaches, fatigue, sleep disorders, and problems with going to the toilet, may be signals that something is wrong.

 “Children who come home saying ‘Nobody likes me’ really are telling you that they don’t like themselves,” says Dr Loraine Stern.
 The same might be true when a child suddenly starts bragging or exaggerating accomplishments.